padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 ### Task

 A Sentinel-2 image surface reflectance product obtained from the Earth Engine catalog is given as: **COPERNICUS/S2_SR_HARMONIZED/20240428T013701_20240428T013722_T52LGL**.
 A client interested in identifying cleared lands would like to understand the dsitribution of the dominant land cover classes.
-Classify the image into the eight major land cover classes from the FAO Land Cover Classification Systems (LCCS) ([Gregorio and Jansen, 2000](https://www.fao.org/4/x0596e/X0596e01f.htm#TopOfPage)), described by the table below.
+Classify the image into the six (6) major land cover classes from the FAO Land Cover Classification Systems (LCCS) ([Gregorio and Jansen, 2000](https://www.fao.org/4/x0596e/X0596e01f.htm#TopOfPage)), described by the table below.
 Make sure your class labels align with the one adapted by Australia.
 The polygon delimiting the study area is given by this list of coordinates: [[[130.85, -13.39],[131.29, -13.40],[131.31, -12.76],[130.86, -12.77]]]